AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 4. Orient the push-to-connect until it is protruding from the 3/4" (lower) hole, with the narrower side facing outwards.
 5. Secure the push-to-connect to the Nalgene container with the washer.
 6. Put the  plug in the upper hole of the Nalgene container.
+7. Use a Bandsaw to cut off the top of the Nalgene container

 Note: The second hole was made in order to insert the push-to-connect inside the Nalgene container (i.e. flow accumulator).
+The Bandsaw was used in order to have more space to place the different probes (Temperature and Do probes).

 ##### Assembling the flow system
 1. Connect Size 18 Masterflex tubing to the Peristaltic Pump.